Current Openings - Job Detail

 WORK ENVIRONMENT/PHYSICAL REQUIREMENTS

-- Knowledge and practice of good customer service skills and ability to establish cordial and effective relationships with associates and patrons.
+- Knowledge and practice of good customer service skills.
+Ability to establish and maintain cordial and effective relationships with co-workers and patrons.

-2 position, 36 hour and 40 hours biweekly, Grade 10 - Step 1, with a starting annual salary of $10.66.
-All positions may include morning, afternoon, evening and weekend hours, including Sundays.
+80 hours biweekly, Grade 25, with annual beginning salary ranging from $47,424.00 to $52,374.40.
+All positions may include morning, afternoon, evening and weekend hours, including Sunday.
 Employees may be required to adapt to future schedule and location changes depending on library needs.
-METHOD OF APPOINTMENT
+Excellent benefits, such as major medical health coverage, dental and life insurance, pension plan, sick and vacation leave, along with 12 paid holidays per year.

-Applicants must contact the Alabama Career Center service for application (https://joblink.alabama.gov/ada/).
-Applications will be forwarded to the Personnel Officer of the Birmingham Public Library.
-Library employees need not go through the Alabama Career Center but can submit applications directly to the library Personnel Office.
+Applicants must contact the Alabama Career Center (https://joblink.alabama.gov/ada/) for an application.
+The application will be forwarded to the Birmingham Public Library Personnel Officer.
+Library employees need not go through the Alabama Career Center but can submit applications directly to the Library Personnel Office.
+A resume must be submitted prior to the interview.
 Qualified applicants may be contacted for an interview.
 You must pass a pre-employment health screen before you may be employed by the Birmingham Public Library.
 Position available immediately.